microbial-pangenomes-lab/microbial-pangenomes-lab.github.io/join/index.md

 <div class="col col-md-4">
 ### Postdocs

 Perspective postdocs are encouraged to informally enquire about joining the lab.
 Please send an email describing one of your previous projects that might be relevant to the lab, a CV, and either a general proposal for a project or reasons why you think the lab might be a good fit for you and your career.
-If no funding is available you may be directed to look into applying for postdoctoral fellowships.
 </div>

 <div class="col col-md-4">